Brazil reports first Latin American cases of Omicron variant | Business

 Brazil reports first Latin American cases of Omicron variant

-The traveler arrived in Sao Paulo before the World Health Organization first flagged the Omicron variant publicly and before Brazil resolved on Friday to suspend flights from South Africa and five other southern African countries.
-The samples will be sent for a second confirmatory analysis, Anvisa said.

-Brazilian health regulator Anvisa said on Tuesday that two Brazilians had tested positive for the Omicron COVID-19 variant, the first reported cases of the new strain in Latin America.
 Anvisa said a traveler arriving in Sao Paulo from South Africa and his wife, who had not traveled, both tested positive for the new variant, adding to concerns of global Omicron spread before recent travel bans went into effect.
+The traveler landed at Sao Paulo's Guarulhos international airport on Nov.
+23 with a negative test for COVID-19.

+Brazilian health regulator Anvisa said on Tuesday that two Brazilians had tested positive for the Omicron COVID-19 variant, the first reported cases in Latin America.
+Anvisa said a traveler arriving in Sao Paulo from South Africa and his wife, who had not traveled, both tested positive for the new variant, adding to concerns of global Omicron spread before recent travel bans went into effect.

+A second test on the samples confirmed the variant, the state of Sao Paulo said.
+The two Brazilians who tested positive for the variant are missionaries, Sao Paulo Health Secretary Jean Gorinchteyn told CNN Brasil, adding that there was no documentation to suggest they had been vaccinated.

-The samples will be sent for a second confirmatory analysis, Anvisa said.
-Omicron was first identified officially in South Africa last week, but data now shows it was circulating before then and it has since been detected in more than a dozen countries.
+Following the Omicron confirmation, Sao Paulo state government said it would review a planned easing of rules around the use of masks.
+Omicron was first identified officially in South Africa last week, but data now shows it was circulating before then and has since been detected in more than a dozen countries.

 Scientists around the globe are rushing to determine if the new variant, which has significant mutations compared to previous strains, is more infectious, deadly or able to evade vaccines.
 That work is expected to take weeks.
-In the meantime, countries around the world have imposed travel restrictions, mainly on flights coming from southern Africa.

-The WHO said on Tuesday that blanket travel bans would not stop the new variant's spread but would place a "heavy burden" on lives and livelihoods.
+In the meantime, countries around the world have imposed travel restrictions, mainly on flights coming from southern Africa despite warnings from the WHO that blanket travel bans would not stop the new variant's spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)